 International Experience Grants cannot be used to fund independent research projects, such as research for a BA thesis.
 However, if you are working with a team of researchers and your work contributes to the overall research project of your host organization, please do apply!

 If you are not currently enrolled this quarter but will be continuing as an enrolled student in the coming term/year, please contact Career Advancement staff about applying for this grant.

 Sunday, April 26, 2020, at 11:55 p.m.

 All application materials must be submitted via UChicago Handshake, Career Advancement’s online job search system.
 For more information about the process of submitting your application using UChicago Handshake, please review the UChicago Handshake information and instructions page.
 Students may only apply to the grant once per year.

 To quickly find the grant on UChicago Handshake, search for “international experience grant” (with the quotes) in the keyword search.
 Applicants must be “activated” to use on-campus recruiting in order to apply.
-To be activated for on-campus recruiting, please make an appointment to have your resume reviewed by a Career Advancement counselor.
+To be activated for on-campus recruiting, please make an appointment to have your resume reviewed by a Career Advancement adviser.

 Please note: the selection committee will evaluate applications based exclusively on the required material, which must be submitted by the deadline and through Handshake.
-Any additional information, updates, or documentation submitted via email and/or after the deadline will not be taken into consideration
+Any additional information, updates, or documentation submitted via email and/or after the deadline will not be taken into consideration.

-- Cover sheet (required form available on Handshake)
+- Cover sheet – form provided

-For questions about your eligibility or the program generally, please contact Chiara Montanari at email@example.com.
-To have your applications review, please make an appointment to have your resume reviewed by a Career Advancement counselor.
+For questions about your eligibility or the program in general, please contact Eugene Chan at email@example.com.
+To have your application materials reviewed, please make an appointment with a Career Advancement adviser.